 "We started to re-evaluate how we had done things in the past based on a small team of resources," says Bishop.
 "Of course we'll focus first and foremost on the IT services provider opportunity.
 But perhaps next we want to put home automation on the table for a look.
 Actually, nothing was off the table during some meetings in December."

 The result?
 ConnectWise has hired a market strategy company to look at additional market segments that ScreenConnect, for instance, could potentially target.
 Of course, corporate IT professionals -- long-time consumers of remote control tools -- are potential targets.
 As is the education market, for instance.
 "But we're also looking at emerging markets," says Bishop, without revealing what they may entail.

 The biggest priority for 2016, he adds, involves more polish for the the core IT service provider market.
 "We are going to sit down with the ConnectWise family and the customer base to really probe and ask: What do you need from us?" says Bishop.
 He sees the opportunity for LabTech and ScreenConnect to increasingly automate and simplify how service providers deal with backups, passwords, security, HIPAA and PCI compliance, and plenty more.

 That journey toward more integration involves a pressing mandate from ConnectWise CEO Arnie Bellini.
-“The message from Arnie is ‘How are we going to make [an IT service provider’s] life easier?’
-That’s the point he drove home during our meetings in December.”
+"The message from Arnie is 'How are we going to make life easier?'
+That's the point he drove home during our meetings in December."